Venezuela and OFAC sanctions in 2026: consequences for accounts and money transfers

 Reasons for freezing the assets of law-abiding citizens and companies:

-• Risk-based compliance is not equivalent to a court decision; the bank only needs suspicion (red flag) to stop the operation.
+- Risk-based compliance is not equivalent to a court decision; the bank only needs suspicion (red flag) to stop the operation.
 The burden of proving the legitimacy of the transaction lies entirely with the client.

-• Payment routing; the use of intermediary banks with stricter internal policies regarding Latin America often leads to funds being halted, even after successfully passing checks at the sending bank.
+- Payment routing: the use of intermediary banks with stricter internal policies regarding Latin America often leads to funds being halted, even after successfully passing checks at the sending bank.

 Typical scenarios of blockages related to the Venezuelan trace

-The practice of 2026 shows that not only oil traders come under attack, but also regular businesses and private individuals with Venezuelan citizenship or residency.
+The practice of 2026 shows that not only oil traders came under attack, but also regular businesses and private individuals with Venezuelan citizenship or residency.
 The geography of the transaction may not include Venezuela itself — it is enough for there to be signs of a connection between the parties and this jurisdiction.

 Common situations leading to the blocking of funds under OFAC:

-• Frozen funds in escrow accounts; real estate or M&A deals fall through if, at the final stage, compliance discovers that one of the beneficiaries had historical ties to the Venezuelan public sector.
+- Frozen funds in escrow accounts; real estate or M&A deals fall through if, at the final stage, compliance discovers that one of the beneficiaries had historical ties to the Venezuelan public sector.

-• Blocking corporate accounts; banks are closing accounts of companies engaged in legal trade of food or medicine due to unwillingness to conduct a complex audit of each shipment for dual-use purposes.
+- Blocking corporate accounts; banks are closing accounts of companies engaged in legal trade of food or medicine due to unwillingness to conduct a complex audit of each shipment for dual-use purposes.

 Legal strategies for unblocking assets